Thank you for reading our post, please rate this article at the end.

 Extras you Don’t Need

 For example, I wouldn’t recommend a sleeping pad with a built-in pillow.
 Most are expensive for nothing.
 Instead, find a separate, stand-alone pillow.
-Alternatively, simply stuff your extra clothes into a sack and use it as a pillow.
+Alternatively, stuff your extra clothes into a sack and use it as a pillow.

 How Can I Comfortably Side Sleep on a Sleeping Pad?